Comunitea/external_ecommerce_modules/breadcrumbs_base/README.rst

     disable **'Disable My Account Breadcrumbs Bar'** view on web editor.
     Otherwise you will have two breadcrumbs at the same time, this and portal default breadcrumbs.

+Style
+_____
+Add a shadow when scrolling to differentiate the body content of the breadcrumbs bar

 Portal
 ~~~~~~
 Include always a reference for My portal Home and not to loose that reference when you navigate into your documents.